 - Gateway 3, Criterion 2: Assessment is a criterion focused around assessment supports, like scoring and interpreting assessment information.
-Indicator 1b does not address how materials are designed to support interpretation of student responses. - Indicators 1h : Prior knowledge and experience are related topics that are covered in indicator 1h, which targets leveraging of student prior knowledge and experience.
-Indicator 1b addresses whether the materials are designed to support instructional response to evidence collected through the formative process, but does not evaluate the quality of those supports. - Gateway 1, Criterion 2: There is a criterion specifically focused on phenomena and problems driving student learning.
-Indicator 1b does not address connections to phenomena or problems. - Indicator 1c: Indicator 1c deals with three-dimensional summative assessment.
-Indicator 1b focuses on aspects of three-dimensional formative assessment.
+Indicator 1h does not address how materials are designed to support interpretation of student responses. - Indicators 1d & 1h: Prior knowledge and experience are related topics that are covered in indicator 1d which targets leveraging students' prior knowledge and experience.
+Indicator 1h addresses whether the materials are designed to support instructional response to evidence collected through the formative process, but does not evaluate the quality of those supports. - Indicators 1i & 1h: Indicator 1i deals with three-dimensional summative assessment.
+Indicator 1h focuses on aspects of three-dimensional formative assessment.